spiritex-core/core-tools/readme.md

 <img src="./docs/images/SpiritEx-logo-512x512.png" alt="SpiritEx Logo" width="60px" align="left">

-This package `@spiritex/core-tools` is a set of support tools for working with and deploying services running on a SpiritEx network.
+This package `@spiritex/core-tools` contains a set of support tools for working with and deploying services running on a SpiritEx network.

 <a id="100-CliClient"></a>